HOGENT-Web/csharp/chapters/08/slides/presentation.md

 ---
 name:edit
-### Sportstore
+### Bogus Store
 # Edit Product
 Implement the Edit Functionality.

-This time you're on your own, on the details page it should be possible to open a sidepanel which makes it possible to edit a product.
+On the details page it should be possible to open a sidepanel which makes it possible to edit a product.
 Note that you should provide additional parameters to the sidepanel and a callback to refresh the details page once the edit is finished, since you'll be staying on the same page.
 Some help can be found <a target="_blank" href="https://github.com/Append-IT/Blazor.Sidepanel/blob/3da32a817e93bf28efa29053d510169f1d7ae196/docs/Pages/Callbacks.razor#L36">here</a>.

-- Implement the `ProductService` functionality on both, the client and server side.
+- Implement the `ProductService` functionality.
-- Implement the `ProductController` with a `PUT` endpoint.
+- Create a new component with a code-behind file in the Client/Products folder called Edit.
-- Create or re-use DTO's, don't re-use `ProductRequest` nor `ProductResponse`
+- On the Detail page, Show the Edit form in the Sidepanel component, make sure to refresh the Detail page when the edit is finished.
-- You can test the back-end via Swagger.
+- In the `ProductListItem` component, show the edit form in the Sidepanel component.
+Make sure to navitage to the Detail page when the edit is finished.

 > Example on the next slide

 ---
-### Sportstore - Edit via Sidepanel
+### Bogus Store - Edit via Sidepanel
 <video controls width="100%" class="center" >
   <source src="images/sportstore-edit-sidepanel.mp4" type="video/mp4">
 Your browser does not support the video tag.